Skip to main content

 State law prescribes who can perform a marriage ceremony: active and retired Supreme Court justices, Court of Appeals judges, Superior Court judges, Superior Court commissioners, and judges of courts of limited jurisdiction, as well as any regularly licensed or ordained minister or priest of any church or religious denomination.
 See Chapter 26.04 of Washington state law for a complete list.

-Ministers from any state may perform marriage ceremonies, but the ceremony must be performed in the State of Washington.
+Ministers from any state may perform marriage ceremonies (provided they are able to perform ceremonies outside of their state), but the ceremony must be performed in the State of Washington.
 Neither person getting married may perform the ceremony.

 What do we do with the marriage certificate on the day of the ceremony?

-Immediately following the ceremony, the couple, the officiant, and two witnesses must sign the marriage certificate.
-It is the officiant's responsibility to complete and return the license to King County within 30 days after the ceremony.
+Immediately following the ceremony, the couple, the officiant, and two witnesses must sign the Washington State Certificate of Marriage.
+It is the officiant's responsibility to complete and return the Washington State Certificate of Marriage to King County within 30 days after the ceremony.

 What do we do with the marriage certificate?

 Immediately following the ceremony, the couple, the officiant, and two witnesses must sign the license.
 It is the officiant's responsibility to complete and return the license to King County within 30 days after the ceremony.
-The officiant can walk into any of our locations to drop it off in person or use the self-addressed envelope provided in your application packet to mail it.
+The officiant can drop it off in person at the King County Customer Service Center or use the self-addressed envelope provided in your application packet to mail it.

 How can we verify if our marriage certificate has been processed?